epfl-lasa/iCub-Assistant/README.md

 - Yarp: Install from [yarp-link](https://www.yarp.it/install_yarp_linux.html#install_on_linux).
 If using ubuntu 16, get the xenial version in their repository.
 Make sure you enable the plugins if compiling it from the source.
 - Gazebo: Install from [gazebo-link](http://gazebosim.org/tutorials?tut=install_ubuntu&ver=5.0) Version 7 or 9 work properly.

 [DISCLAIMER] The code provided in this repo has been extensively tested on Ubuntu 16.
-Yet, some components have been experimentally tested on Ubuntu 18 and Mac OS-X with the Gazebo simulator -- hence, we do not ensure proper execution on other OS.
+It has been experimentally tested on Ubuntu 18 and Mac OS-X with the Gazebo simulator -- yet, we do not ensure proper execution on these OS.

 ## Thirdparty dependencies
 The following dependencies are used during the self-collision detection routine while performing whole-body control.
 Download the following libraries and place in `~./iCub-Assistant/dependencies/collision/to_install`